 - Video of Mark Zuckerberg discussing the death of privacy

 - Privacy law can't keep up with technology

-For the government: Stephanie Y; Mara Wetherholt
+For the government: Stephanie Yi; Mara Wetherholt

 For the plaintiffs: Ryan Fane; Gary Montesinos

 2. First Amendment Moot Court: Does the War on Terror justify an abridgment of the First Amendment?
 For this Moot Court, we will consider free speech in the age of terrorism.
-The government side will argue that the speech abridgement aspects of the USA Patriot Act are Constitutional, and the opposition will challenge the Constitutionality of warrantless searches of email, text messages, phone calls (land lines and cellular), and other communications, as well as press censorship.
+The government side will argue that the speech abridgement aspects of the USA Patriot Act and the Espionage Act are Constitutional, and the opposition will challenge the Constitutionality of warrantless searches of email, text messages, phone calls (land lines and cellular), and other communications, as well as press censorship.
 (Note: Wikileaks is fair game here, as is the question of who counts as the press).
 The rest of us will judge the case.
 It's clear that the First Amendment does not protect speakers from the consequences of their speech.
 Nor does it prevent the government from restricting or censoring speech in certain instances (obscenity, fighting words).
 The question is, just how far can prior restraint on speech be imposed in times of national crisis?